endo-do/Table-Class-Python/README.md

     - A empty row at index 1 would be added
     - Default set to 'True'

-- 'empty_cells', 'empty_lists' and 'empty_dicts' (list): Definies what cells/lists/dicts will be treated as empty
+- 'empty_cells', 'empty_lists' and 'empty_dicts' (list): Defines what cells/lists/dicts will be treated as empty
     - Default set to '["", "#empty"], [[], [""], ["#empty"]] and [{}, {""}, {"#empty"}]

-- 'replace_empty' (str) definies with what empty cells/lists/dicts will be replaced
+- 'replace_empty' (str) defines with what empty cells/lists/dicts will be replaced
     - Default set to ""

-- 'header' ([{header_type:header_content}, ..]) definies the active headers
+- 'header' ([{header_type:header_content}, ..]) defines the active headers
     - header_types are 'row' and 'col'
     - header_content can be given as list or dict
     - e.g. {"row":["Name", "Age", "Gender"]}